| |

 This open-work shawl is perfect for summer days thrown over your swimwear, shorts, or dress.

-diana crochet shawl
+the diana triangle crochet shawl free pattern

 What Is A Triangle Shawl?